 Ever wondered why some paved areas look immaculate all year round, while others seem to struggle with weeds and insects?
 In this article we discuss how to lay concrete pavers on sand and share some tips and tricks to ensure you get the best possible result out of your next project.

-Choosing the perfect pavers for your outdoor area is hard enough – let alone having to calculate how much levelling sand is required and whether a self hardening or poymeric sand is worth the extra investment.
+Choosing the perfect pavers for your outdoor area is hard enough – let alone having to calculate how much levelling sand is required and whether a self hardening or polymeric sand is worth the extra investment.
 It’s easy to take short cuts, but the downside is that you will be spending way too much of your precious time making up for it in the years to come.

 Bedding – making sure your pavers remain stable